hashicorp/hcp-terraform-operator/docs/faq.md

     - The Terraform Cloud features being used.

-  With the default values of `sync-period`(5 minutes) and `*-workers`(1 worker per controller), we recommend managing 100 Customer Resources per token.
+  With the default values of `sync-period` (5 minutes) and `*-workers` (1 worker per controller), we recommend managing **100 resources per token**.
 This number can vary based on previously mentioned factors.
-The number can be updated later with new versions or changes in the Terraform Cloud API.
+This number can be updated later to accommodate  changes in the Terraform Cloud API.

 ## Workspace Controller